-As at 30 June 2023, the outstanding loans received from the ECB in connection with open market operations (namely the T-LTRO, as defined below) and according to the Eurosystem monetary policy, amounted to €1.9 billion or 7 per cent. of the CA Auto Bank Group's liabilities and equity, fully collateralized by eligible credit claims.
+As at 30 June 2024, the outstanding loans received from the ECB in connection with open market operations (namely the T-LTRO, as defined below) and according to the Eurosystem monetary policy, amounted to $\notin 0.7$ billion or 2 per cent. of the CA Auto Bank Group's liabilities and equity, fully collateralized by eligible credit claims.

-(g) Medium-term Notes
+(g) Bonds